rmkv95014/innoinc/README.md

 ## Available Scripts

 Pull the code from the github repo using ```git clone https://github.com/rmkv95014/innoinc.git```\
-In the project directory, you can run:
+Once that is done, install all missing dependencies by running ```npm install``` in the command line In the project directory, you can run:

 ### `npm start`